 Now this is by no means false doctrine.
 No one’s going to burn in hell for believing that God has a perfect spouse for them.
 But it may keep them single all their life.
 I’ve seen it.
 A young lady keeps turning down potential husbands because she has not “heard from God” or someone told her “he is not God’s will for you”.
 Years go by and she’s not so young anymore, and still waiting for God to “bring someone into her life”.
 Of course, there is nothing wrong with remaining single – if that is what you want.
 However, if you are interested in being married, I would like to dispel the myth that God has a specific spouse prepared for each person.

 Adam was the only person who ever just woke up and saw the perfect woman next to him.
 God has not done that for anyone else.
 The bible uses language like “Abraham took a wife”, “Judah took a wife”.
 See Gen 25:1; 38:2.
-There is no record in the bible, New or Old Testament, of anyone sitting on their butt expecting God to send that perfect person in their life.
+There is no record in the bible, New or Old Testament, of anyone sitting on their butt expecting God to send that perfect person into their life.
 The precedent that the bible sets is that of men going out and finding their wives.

 There are only two examples of God telling people whom to marry – Hosea and Joseph.
 God told Joseph to marry Mary.
 The first was because He wanted to get a point across to Israel, the second to facilitate his plan of redemption.
 And note that Joseph was already betrothed to Mary, so they had actually already met and fallen in love, before God spoke to him.
 The case of Hosea was for the specific purpose of communicating a prophesy to Israel.
 But note that God actually never told Hosea to marry Gomer specifically.
 He told him to marry one of the prostitutes.
 Hosea then chose Gomer.
 (Hosea 1:2,3).
 This is noteworthy because even in the case of Hosea, God gave him choices.

 God does not have an ordained spouse for everyone